Zhongbf/typora/英文/Peppa Pig 第一季.md

 They didn’t have television them.
 No television!
 But they did have computers?
 No, they didn’t have computers, either.

 What did they do all day?

-Mummy, If I was the queen, I would eat as much cake as I wanted.
+Mummy, If I was the queen, I would eat as much cake as I wanted.（虚拟语气，）

 Peppa imagines being a queen. delicious!
 Is there anything else you would care for, Queen Peppa?